MCA01/textjedi-lang-interpreter/README.md

 # Interpreter for the TextJedi language
 It's an interpreter for an imaginary programming language TextJedi.
+It was an assignment from the Programming Languages lecture.

 TextJedi is designed for editing text files mainly by cutting and pasting operations.